Title logo

 Organization

-At the present, there are more than 3,000 members in our association.
-The main office is located in Nishi-waseda Shinjuku-ku Tokyo.
-There are 8 regional block offices of Hokkaido, Tohoku, Kanto, Tokai/Hokuriku, Kinki, Chugoku, Shikoku and Kyushu, which organize unique independent prefectural activities.The association is managed by President Ms Shizuko Kawabata, 19 directors and 2 inspectors.
+At the present, there are more than 2,000 members in our association.
+The main office is located in Tokyo.
+There are 8 regional block offices of Hokkaido, Tohoku, Kanto, Tokai/Hokuriku, Kinki, Chugoku, Shikoku and Kyushu, which organize unique independent prefectural activities.The association is managed by President MD.
+Hisanobu Kaiya, 16 directors and 2 inspectors.

 Top Top